Wondamonstaa/PhantomChase/README.md

 7. NodeSimilarity:

 The following object serves its primary role as a helper and the basis for implementing the methods in other objects, including SimRank.
+The primary goal is to implement additional functionality and methods that will be useful in computing the similarity ratio between nodes and edges using SimRank algorithm.

 ## Test Cases